jts/nanopolish/README.md

 ## Dependencies

 [libhdf5](http://www.hdfgroup.org/HDF5/release/obtain5.html) is automatically downloaded and compiled when running `make` but this can be disabled with: `HDF5=nofetch make`.
-The nanopolish binary will link libhdf5.a statically.
+When using an externally-provided HDF5 it must be compiled with multi-threading support `--enable-threadsafe`.

 [eigen](http://eigen.tuxfamily.org) is also automatically downloaded and included when compiling with `make`.